altMITgcm/MITgcm/doc/contributing/contributing.rst

     % git merge master

-If preferred, you can rebase rather than merge in the final step above; just be careful regarding your rebase syntax!
+If you prefer, you can rebase rather than merge in the final step above; just be careful regarding your rebase syntax!

 Detailed guide for those less familiar with Git and GitHub